Procedure for DGA1031 Research Problem

 Research projects that involve human subjects (i.e. survey by questionnaire or interview, conducting tests that involve handling human remains, collecting/using confidential data from individuals, etc.) must be identified as such on the Identifying a Research Topic form (check the appropriate box) and is subject to the ÉTS Research Ethics Policy.
 To ensure compliance with ethics regulations, a file must be prepared for the ethics committee.
 See the Ethics of Research with Human Subjects section.

 The research supervisor is identified at the time of admission.
 However, the official identification of a co-supervisor must be done on the Identifying a Research Topic form.
-If the suggested co-supervisor is external to ÉTS, the form must be accompanied by a detailed résumé before it is submitted to the program director.
+If the suggested co-supervisor come from outside of ÉTS, the form must be accompanied by a detailed résumé before it is submitted to the program director.

 The Identifying a Research Topic form must be signed by the student, the research supervisor and the co-supervisor (if applicable) before being submitted to the program director within the timeframe specified in the DGA1031 course curriculum.
 Finally, the program director signs it and sends it to the Graduate Studies Office.